 Chickens as Pets

 Residents of Albuquerque NM are now allowed to have chickens as pets in their backyard.
 If you're a New Mexican who loves chickens, you can have up to 15 chickens (including 1 rooster) in Albuquerque.
 The restrictions are very low, as the chickens can freely roam the backyard to make their sounds, play, scratch and,.. whatever.

 They've been part of farmyards for about 5,000 years, so chickens have had lots of time evolving into what they are today - a bird that fits very well within our farming industry.
 As far as a bird that doesn't fly very far, it seems to be content just scratch-walking around all day, even thriving within controlled perimeters and in close proximity with humans and other animals.
-Since first being domesticated in Asia from a wild bird known as Red Junglefowl, they are in demand as a backyard farm bird because they are valued as easy keepers and quite useful.
+Since first being domesticated in Asia from a wild bird known as Red Junglefowl, they are in demand as a backyard farm bird because they have adapted very well to captivity, and are valued as easy keepers.